This post may contain affiliate links. For more information, read my disclosure policy.

 - Smoked Paprika (or regular paprika)

-You can also use seasoning salt during that step!
+You can also use seasoning salt during that step or add some red pepper flakes.

 Then, place the sliced potatoes in the oven.
 I roast them on a greased cookie sheet in a single layer.